Table of Content

 9.3.6.
 Legal obligation

 The sponsor undertakes to irrevocably make the amount he/she has specified available for his or her desired donation recipient with no deductions for any money transfer costs.
-It is not possible to refund donations to the sponsor, apart from in the cases defined in Section 9.5.

 9.3.7.
 Payment and deposit